Mahesh1416/applied-ml-Bashyal/notebooks/project05/README.md

 ## Introduction

 In this project,we will use wine quality dataset to compare two ensemble models to evaluate their model performance.
-We will compare two models, Bagging and MLP classifier model based on accuracy and F1 scores to predict which will perform better with this dataset.
+We will compare two models, Bagging and MLP classifier model to predict which will perform better with this dataset based on accuracy and F scores.
 ___

 ## Steps Involved